 This approach to empathic communication coaching is about mediating challenges and conflicts one conversation at a time, from one conversation to the next, with ourselves and others.

-With individual coaching or mediation between two or more parties, my approach is to help people learn the language and awareness distinctions, skills, and conversation "maps" developed in our Mediate Your Life program.
+With individual coaching or mediation between two or more parties, my approach is to help people learn the language and awareness distinctions, skills, and conversation "maps" developed in our Mediate Your Life program, which is based in the work of Compassionate Communication (Nonviolent Communication, NVC) and integrates a mediation framework with mindfulness and neuroscience.
 Here's what you can learn in your work with me:

 Observation, Feeling, Need, Request (OFNR) distinctions.
 A language based in universal human needs and mindful awareness.
 I see these foundational elements as building blocks of human communication and consciousness, each a doorway or portal to empathic connection.